SietsmaRJ/train_capice_model/README.md

 # Train Capice Model
 ###### A placeholder repository till train model is implemented in the [CAPICE](https://github.com/molgenis/capice) repository.

+This tool is developed within PyCharm 2020.2 on an UNIX type system.
+Performance on other systems is not guaranteed.

 # Requirements
+Python 3.7+

-Python 3.7+ (Does not work for python 3.6 or lower)
+Performance on python 3.6 or lower is not tested.

 # Install
 1. Clone or download the repository, forks are also viable.